cardisdataset/CARDIS/index.md

 the characters collected are lowercase letters only and also each and every character have been cropped manually from 64, 084 historical Swedish birth record handwritten document images.
 This particular dataset contains 29 classes in which 26 classes represent a to z and the other 3 classes represent å, ä, ö.
-Each class has 3500 images which in total will be 101,500 lowercase letter images(3500*29).Since, there is no historical handwritten Swedish lowercase letters dataset that provides more than 1,00,000 image samples in RGB color space available till date, this point stands as a motive behind generating this huge dataset.
+Each class has 4000 images which in total will be 116,000 lowercase letter images (4000*29).
+Since, there is no historical handwritten Swedish lowercase letters dataset that provides more than 1,00,000 image samples in RGB color space available till date, this point stands as a motive behind generating this huge dataset.
 This eventually paves path to further